Danatts/nvim/README.md

 # NVimConfig

 A standard configuration for Neovim in Linux with the basic elements for a text editor with Git integration and language correction to English and Spanish.
-It has a gruvbox color scheme style and it is also oriented to LaTeX edition.
+All with a gruvbox color scheme style.

 ![ScreenShot](src/img01.png)